CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Sideboard

  - The sideboard is increased to 30 cards for one and two-deck games, 35 for three-deck, and 40 for four-deck.
  - You can access hazards from your sideboard when your opponent's Wizard/Ringwraith is in play.
-You must declare this at the end of your opponent's untap phase and then access hazards as if you had tapped a Nazgûl permanent-event to do so.
+You must declare this at the end of your opponent's untap phase and then access hazards as if you had tapped a Nazgul permanent-event to do so.
 The hazard limit against all of your opponent's companies that turn is halved, rounded up.
- - Tapping a Nazgûl to bring cards in from the sideboard does not turn the Nazgûl into a short-event.
+ - Tapping a Nazgul to bring cards in from the sideboard does not turn the Nazgul into a short-event.
 It is discarded immediately upon declaration.
  - You may have Wizards in your sideboard.
 You may have no more than three copies of one Wizard, and one copy of each other Wizard, in your sideboard and play deck combined.
  - You may access your sideboard when your opponent plays The Lidless Eye as if he had revealed his Ringwraith.